krishi-trip/KrishiConfig/README.md

 NVIM Setup:
 - Download Neovim
-- Download AstroVim
+- Download Astrovim
-- Save my init.lua and then replace the ~/.config/nvim/init.lua
+- Download my init.lua and replace the one in ~/.config/nvim/lua/user/init.lua
+- Download my colors folder and replace the one in ~/.config/nvim/colors/
+- Reload Neovim, and ensure it is working properly (and all plugins/themes)
-- Reload Neovim, and use TSInstall and LspInstall as needed
+- Use TSInstall and LspInstall as needed for the language and editing support